SringayKeno/AmazonVineAnalysis/README.md

 ### One additional analysis that you could do with the dataset to support your statement.

 * Analysis of all ratings ( 1-5 stars) between paid Vine reviews and non Vine reviews.
 Perhaps the positive bias lies within the 4 star ratings?
 * Analysis of negative ratings (1 and 2 stars) between paid Vine reviews and non Vine reviews.
-With paid reviews does there tend to be less negativ ratings
+With paid reviews does there tend to be less negative ratings?